robertmeta/nofrils/README.md

 The only highlighted elements are spelling, errors, comments, vim features and *optionally* string backgrounds

-Dark, sepia and light screenshot of the colorscheme with **:let g:nofrils_strbackgrounds=1** (with this off, the default, background of strings is same as normal background).
+Sepia, dark and light screenshot of the colorscheme with **:let g:nofrils_strbackgrounds=1** (with this off, the default, background of strings is same as normal background).
+The pink(ish) highlight is for misspellings.

 ![Sepia/Dark/Light Versions](http://i.imgur.com/Spk0z0E.png)